 Accomplished multiple award winning Nigerian filmmaker and Cofounder/Festival Director of the annual iREPRESENT International Documentary Film Festival, Femi Odugbemi who was the focus of two American universities last year 2017, said studies on Nollywood are important to many American scholars and students.

 “Are westerners interested in Nollywood?
 I would say a big YES!
 The Nollywood Study Group in Northwestern University is a serious inter-disciplinary collective.
 And it is well-funded.
 The work of early researchers of Nollywood like Professors Jonathan Haynes, Okome Onookome, and contemporary scholars like Professor Paul Ugor, of Illinois State University are bearing good fruit.
 Books have been published that connect Nollywood to social engineering and has legitimised its intervention as representative of the archiving of Africa’s contemporary or urban cultures.
-So, Nollywood Studies is serious business globally now.” http://www.tribuneonlineng.com/america-nollywood-studies-serious-business/
+So, Nollywood Studies is serious business globally now.” http://www.tribuneonlineng.com/america-nollywood-studies-serious-business/You can read important articles on

 "How Nollywood Redefined Conversations on African Cinema and Culture" | IndieWire http://www.indiewire.com/2016/01/how-nollywood-redefined-conversations-on-african-cinema-and-culture-162257.